karlfun/topekamutualaid/index.md

 This will be the digital home for the TMA network.

-If you would like to contribute to the project, follow along at github: https://github.com/karlfun/topekamutualaid
+If you would like to contribute to the project, follow along [at github](https://github.com/karlfun/topekamutualaid)